-The CUSP Data Facility is being developed as a shared resource for NYC researchers, agencies, and citizens.
-Our vision is to create a statistically grounded empirical foundation for urban research and policy.
+The CUSP Data Facility has been developed to be a shared resource for NYC researchers, agencies, and citizens interested in using data in a secure environment for urban research and policy.

 The CUSP Data Hub is still in beta.
-We welcome your feedback as to how we can make it more valuable to you, the user.
+We welcome your feedback as to how we can make it more valuable to users.

-The CUSP Data Facility provides a research workspace with a suite of familiar analysis tools and computing power so that you can instantly begin exploring the data you care about without the need for installing software and packages.
-We currently provide instances and modules of Jupyter and R, as well as Matlab, HUE, and database tools (the list is ever growing).
-RStudio and CartoDB are amongst the first data visualization tools that will be made available for researchers in the Facility.
+The CUSP Data Facility provides a research workspace with a suite of familiar analysis tools and computing power so that you can instantly begin exploring urban data without the need for installing software and packages.
+We currently provide instances and modules of Jupyter and R, as well as Matlab, STATA, HUE, and database tools.

 Sometimes it takes a team.
-The Data Facility offers shared workspaces that allow you to collaborate with fellow researchers, whether they're down the hall, up the street, or across the country.
+The Data Facility offers shared, remotely-accessible workspaces that allow you to collaborate with fellow researchers, whether they're down the hall, up the street, or across the country.

-We currently provide access to members of CUSP, NYU collaborators, and colleagues at NYC city agencies.
+We currently provide access to CUSP researchers and students, NYU collaborators, and colleagues at NYC government agencies.
 If you're looking to partner with us, please send us a note at firstname.lastname@example.org and let us know your data needs.

 How to get an account